The following glossary of financial terms applies to the Management Report and the Consolidated Financial Statements.

 Purchase price allocation.
 The process of breaking down the purchase price and assigning the values to the identified assets, liabilities and contingent liabilities following a business combination.
 Subsequent adjustments to the opening statement of financial position – resulting from differences between the preliminary and final fair values at the date of initial consolidation – are also recognized as PPA.

 Standardized indicator for the international finance markets that assesses and classifies the creditworthiness of a debtor.
 The classification is the result of an economic analysis of the debtor by specialist rating companies.

 Research and development expenses (net).

 Research and development expenses (net) are defined as expenses for research and development less reimbursements and subsidies that we received in this context.

 The ratio of EBIT to average operating assets for the fiscal year.
 ROCE corresponds to the rate of return on the capital employed and is used to assess the company’s profitability and efficiency.

 The ratio of income tax expense to the earnings before tax.
 It can be used to estimate the company’s tax burden.

 The weighted average cost of the required return on equity and net interest-bearing liabilities.

 Inventories plus trade accounts receivable less trade accounts payable.
-It does not include receivables from and liabilities to related parties or sale of trade accounts receivable.
+Sales of trade accounts receivable are not included.